futurisiko/PowerShareScan/README.md

 12 - Dump LastModifiedDate and Size of FILES from a TARGET SHARE into a CSV 13 - Check where INHERITANCE is DISABLED in a TARGET share 14 - Copy Targeted File List to the a new Location
+15 - Remove all explicit permissions of a target user

 Specify function number:
 ```